‘Jumanji’-themed park to open next year

 The World of Jumanji is the largest investment in the history of the park.

-According to The Numbers, the Jumanji film franchise has made more than $2 billion at the international box office.
+According to The Numbers, the film franchise has made more than $2 billion at the international box office.
+The first “Jumanji” film was released in 1995 and starred Robin Williams and then-child star Kirsten Dunst.
+The movie was a smash hit, earning over $200 million on an estimated $65 million budget.

+The franchise is loosely based on Chris Van Allsburg’s 1981 children’s picture book of the same name.
+Allsburg later wrote a sequel titled “Zathura,” which also was adapted for the big screen in 2005.

+The new park attraction in London takes several visual cues from 2017’s “Jumanji: Welcome to the Jungle” and its 2019 sequel “Jumanji: The Next Level,” both of which starred Dwayne Johnson.
+These modern updates pulled from video games as opposed to the 1995 adaptation, which focused on the fictional board game.